 Herbert Widmann Ltd expects 20 percent more blueberries from Lüneburger Heide, Bavaria and Romania

 “We expect prices to develop at roughly the same level as last year, but with higher costs.
-However, we hope to be able to compensate for this with higher harvest volumes," said Widmann.
-Demand, he said, is once again moving in a good direction.
-“We start early enough with commercials, which is essential for marketing.
-In the past, there was a gap in the last two weeks of June.
+However, we hope that we can compensate for this with higher harvest volumes,” Widmann said.
+The lawsuit, he said, is again moving in a good direction.
+“We started early enough with the commercials, which is essential for marketing.
+In the past, there has been a gap in the last two weeks of June.
 But this year, the promotions are off to a good start.”

-The Bavarian blueberries are grown on 50 hectares near Aichach and are marketed in Bavaria, while the Romanian products are sold in Romania and some in Germany and Austria.
-The "fat blues" of Lüneburger Heide are in turn distributed throughout Germany.
+Bavarian blueberries are grown on 50 hectares near Aichach and are marketed in Bavaria, while Romanian products are sold in Romania and some in Germany and Austria.
+The “fat blues” from the Lüneburger Heide are in turn distributed throughout Germany.

 20 percent more blueberries from all three regions

-For Romanian blueberries there are good areas with enough pickers available, as well as good to very good weather conditions, says Widmann.
-"In Romania, we have already been harvesting for two weeks, so the Romanian product is the first to hit the market after the Spanish season, before moving on to the German one," says Widmann.
+For Romanian blueberries there are good areas with enough pickers available, plus good to very good weather conditions, Widmann says.
+“In Romania, we have already been harvesting for two weeks, so the Romanian product is the first to hit the market after the Spanish season, before moving on to the German one,” says Widmann.

 "Our affiliated growers in the Lüneburger Heide region, which are managed by Nordgemüse Krogmann & Co.,

-they will also start harvesting outdoors this week.
-As there were no frosts, neither in Germany nor in Romania, we expect full yields this year.
-We expect around 20 percent more blueberries from Lüneburger Heide, Bavaria and Romania."
+they will also begin harvest outdoors this week.
+Since there were no frosts, neither in Germany nor in Romania, we expect full yields this year.
+We expect around 20 percent more blueberries from the Lüneburger Heide, Bavaria and Romania."

 About the commercialization of blueberries

-However, the soft fruit specialist wonders why Peruvian blueberries are already on the shelves.
-"When it's high season in Europe and large quantities are already being marketed from countries like Germany, Romania and Poland, we don't need any more blueberries from Peru, packed in 125-gram trays."
-Especially since the local product is mainly marketed in 500-gram trays, which, according to Widmann, is more sustainable and profitable.
+However, the berry specialist wonders why Peruvian blueberries are already on the shelves.
+"When it's high season in Europe and large quantities are already being marketed from countries like Germany, Romania and Poland, we don't need more blueberries from Peru, packed in 125-gram trays."
+Especially since the local product is mainly marketed in 500 gram trays, which, according to Widmann, is more sustainable and profitable.

 Dominant variety: Duke